bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Issues
+* Should reset selected verse when picking songs in rapid succession.
+* Get selected time from context, to bypass so many Redux cycles?
 * Is song selection still slower through access after refactor?

-# Entrance refactor revisit
-* Song change transition is still kind of janky.
-* Get selected time from context, to bypass so many Redux cycles?

-# Pre-Gatsby bugs
-* Verse scroll key doesn't always work.

 # Post-Gatsby bugs
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.